vdevictor96/fabric-federated-learning/README.md

 Some dataset labels are validated using small datasets (500 posts) labelled by psychologists from the depression subreddit.
 Some others are labelled from users self-reporting their diagnosis of depression.

-We fine-tuned with five different datasets:
+We fine-tuned with four different datasets:
 - [twitter_dep](federated-learning/client/data/datasets/twitter_dep/twitter_dep_full.csv) from [Benchmarking Differential Privacy and Federated Learning for BERT Models](https://arxiv.org/abs/2106.13973) contains more than 3000 tweets labelleds as depression or non-depression.

 - [acl_dep_sad](federated-learning/client/data/datasets/acl_dep_sad/acl_dep_sad_full.csv) from [Interpretability of Fine-grained Classification of Sadness and Depression](https://arxiv.org/abs/2203.10432) is a collection of six different datasets, three classifying depression and three classifying sadness.
 It contains 3256 samples of which 1914 samples were labelled as "sadness" and 1342 samples under the label "depression".